LAW 6504 - Property Law Practice

 4. Grade centre – where students’ results for assessments are entered.

 MyUni will also be used to post announcements.
-Students are expected to check MyUni daily to keep up to date.
+Students are expected to check MyUni regularly (at least weekly) to keep up to date.

-Students should check daily their University of Adelaide email.
+Students should also regularly check their University of Adelaide email.

 Learning & Teaching Activities